tutorial

 If you're feeling adventurous, you can build on top of your "Extension Demo" panel by adding user-configurable panel settings.

-In the future, we hope to support more varied use cases for custom extensions – i.e. to support custom file formats, data sources, and message decoders in Studio.
-Please feel free to reach out to us in our Slack community to give feedback on what you'd like to see in our next iteration of the extensions ecosystem!
+In the future, we hope to support more varied use cases for custom extensions – i.e. to support custom file formats, data sources, and message decoders in Foxglove.
+Please feel free to reach out to us in our Discord community to give feedback on what you'd like to see in our next iteration of the extensions ecosystem!

 You can find the full code snippet covered in this tutorial in the examples/ directory of the create-foxglove-extension repo.
 For a more detailed look at all the API methods used in this tutorial, check out the extension panel API docs.